 It’s one of those meals that’s really lovely to cook.
 It’s a Sunday afternoon, relaxing at home kind of dinner, and the bonus is, it fills the house with the most wonderful smells.
 Yes, it takes some time to cook, but actual hands on time is only about 15 minutes – it cooks itself.

 This makes a big meal, especially when you add pasta.
 Me and the boys each had a huge bowl of it for lunch and there was still plenty left over.
-I would say it feeds 6-8 depending on portion size.
+I would say it feeds 6 if you serve it with tagliatelle.

 - 750g pork mince